...

 FAQS

-Why my package is out for delivery but not delivered?
+Why my package says out for delivery but not delivered?

 If your package is marked as “out for delivery” but has not arrived, it could be due to a misdirected delivery process.
 This usually happens when the package is en route to the wrong final destination or address.
 The explanation often lies in a simple error in the sorting or routing phase, leading the package to be directed away from its intended recipient.
 Although it’s marked as out for delivery, it might not be on the correct delivery path to receive at your designated location.
 This scenario is a common hiccup in the logistics chain, requiring a follow-up with the carrier for resolution.